nwtime/ntpwww/content/en/archives/4.2.8-series/pps.md

 Most radio clocks are connected using a serial port operating at speeds of 9600 bps.
 The accuracy using typical timecode formats, where the on-time epoch is indicated by a designated ASCII character such as carriage-return <code><cr\></code>, is normally limited to 100 μs.
 Using carefully crafted averaging techniques, the NTP algorithms can whittle this down to a few tens of microseconds.
 However, some radios produce a pulse-per-second (PPS) signal which can be used to improve the accuracy to a few microseconds.
 This page describes the hardware and software necessary for NTP to use the PPS signal.

 The PPS signal can be connected in either of two ways.
-On FreeBSD systems (with the PPS_SYNC and pps kernel options) it can be connected directly to the ACK pin of a parallel port.
+On FreeBSD systems (with the <code>PPS_SYNC</code> and <code>pps kernel</code> options) it can be connected directly to the ACK pin of a parallel port.
 This is the preferred way, as it requires no additional hardware.
 Alternatively, it can be connected via the DCD pin of a serial port.
 However, the PPS signal levels are usually incompatible with the serial port interface signals.
 Note that NTP no longer supports connection via the RD pin of a serial port.

 ![gif](/archives/pic/gadget.jpg)

-A Gadget Box built by Chuck Hanavin
+**A Gadget Box built by Chuck Hanavin**

 * * *

 #### Gadget Box

 The gadget box shown above is assembled in a 5"x3"x2" aluminum minibox containing the circuitry, serial connector and optional 12-V power connector.
-A complete set of schematics, PCB artwork, drill templates can be obtained via the web from as [gadget.tar.Z](/reflib/software/gadget.tar.Z).
+A complete set of schematics, PCB artwork, and drill templates can be obtained as [gadget.tar.Z](/reflib/software/gadget.tar.Z).

 The gadget box includes two subcircuits.
 One of these converts a TTL positive edge into a fixed-width pulse at EIA levels and is for use with a timecode receiver or precision oscillator with a TTL PPS output.
 The other converts the timecode modulation broadcast by Canadian time/frequency standard station CHU into a 300-bps serial character stream at EIA levels and is for use with the [Radio CHU Audio Demodulator/Decoder](/archives/drivers/driver7) driver.